input-output-hk/catalyst-voices/CONTRIBUTING.md

 * **Examples**: Adding examples to the documentation can significantly enhance utility.
   If you have examples that illustrate the use of our code, we'd love to include them.
 * **Consistency**: Ensure the documentation maintains a consistent style and tone.
-  Adhering to the style guidelines specified in our styleguide section is crucial.
+  Adhering to the style guidelines specified in our [Style guides](#style-guides) section is crucial.
 * **Technical Accuracy**: Ensure that the documentation reflects the current state of the codebase and is technically accurate.

-Your contributions should follow the guidelines specified in our Styleguides section to maintain high quality and consistency.
+Your contributions should follow the guidelines specified in our [Style guides](#style-guides) section to maintain high quality and consistency.
 Before making a substantial change, it's a good practice to open an issue to discuss the proposed changes or find an existing issue to work on.

 Together, we can ensure that our documentation is a valuable resource for all new and experienced developers.

-## Styleguides
+## Style guides

 ### Rust